crowdsecurity/nodejs-cs-bouncer/examples/nextjs/README.md

 - Install all dependencies using a local archive.

-  Run the following commands from the `express-server` folder:
+  Run the following commands from the `nextjs` folder:

   ```shell
   npm run pack-locally && npm install